 English

 Notes:

 Course assessment Total number of assessed students: 286

-A FX
+A B C D E FX

 88.11 6.64 1.75 2.1 1.05 0.35

 Provides: Mgr.
-Zuzana Buráková, PhD., Peter Burzynski
+Zuzana Buráková, PhD.

-Course name: American Studies 1 - History and Institutions of the USA

-AMSTb/21
+Date of last modification: 01.04.2022

+Approved: doc.
+CSc., univerzitn • cová, PhD., Mgr.
+Július Rozenfel d, PhD., doc.
+RN Dr. Peter Pristaš,
-To successfully complete the course, students are encouraged to perform well on two levels of assessment: continuous and final.

-Continuous assessment requires active participation and performance in each lesson, including participation in discussions based on reading required texts and watching assigned films.
-Students are expected to not only engage with individual texts/films but also evaluate the author's message, recognize the potential implications of the text within historical contexts, identify different perspectives, and make inferences about authors' messages.
-Students are also highly encouraged to challenge individual arguments presented in the texts/films.
-Unprepared students who have not read/watched the assigned materials prior to each class will be marked as absent.
-In order to successfully complete the course and receive credits, students need to achieve the cumulative score from two Final tests - one covering topics from American History and one from Social Institutions of at least 65%.

-Students are expected to attend each class according to the schedule, including in the online environment.
-Transfers among groups are not allowed.
-If students miss three or more classes, they will not receive credits for the course, regardless of their overall results.

-The course is currently conducted in person; however, the format of individual classes may be subjected to changes due to possible precautions resulting from the Covid-19 pandemic.
-If the pandemic situation changes, the course will continue in an online format via MS Teams for lectures and individual classes.

-The final grade will be calculated as a sum of grades from the two parts - tests (50%+50%).
-HISTORY part: Students will write 1 test in WEEK 13 (14).
-There are no re-takes.

-INSTITUTIONS part: There will be one test in Week 13 (14).
+COURSE INFORMATION LETTER University: P. J. Šafá rik University in Košice Faculty: Faculty of A rts Course ID: KAaA/ AMSTb/21 Course name: American Studies 1 - History and Institutions of the USA Course type, scope a Course type: Practic Recommended cour Per week: 2 Per stu Course method: pre ce rse-load (hours): dy period: 28 Number of ECTS cr edits: 3 Recommended seme ster/trimester of the course: 5.
+Course level: I. Prerequisities: assessment: continuo Continuous assessme participation in discu are expected to not or recognize the poten perspectives, and ma to challenge individu not read/watched the successfully complete from two Final tests - of at least 65%.
+Attendance: Students are expected environment.
+Transfe will not receive credi The course is curren subjected to changes pandemic situation ch and individual classe The final grade will HISTORY part : Stud plete the course, students are encouraged to perform well on two levels of us and final. ent requires active participation and performance in each lesson, including ssions based on reading required texts and watching assigned films.
+Students nly engage with individual texts/films but also evaluate the author's message, tial implications of the text within historical contexts, identify different ke inferences about authors' messages.
+Students are also highly encouraged ual arguments presented in the texts/films.
+Unprepared students who have assigned materials prior to each class will be marked as absent.
+In order to e the course and receive credits, students need to achieve the cumulative score one covering topics from American History and one from Social Institutions ed to attend each class according to the schedule, including in the online ers among groups are not allowed.
+If students miss three or more classes, they ts for the course, regardless of their overall results. tly conducted in person; however, the format of individual classes may be a due to possible precautions resulting from the Covid-19 pandemic.
+If the nanges, the course will continue in an online format via MS Teams for lectures s. be calculated as a sum of grades from the two parts - tests (50%+50%). lents will write 1 test in WEEK 13 (14).
+There are no re-takes. t : There will be one test in Week 13 (14).